 The threats over our planet are more and more numerous.
 The environmental crisis is enlarging from nature to food and health.
-As a consequence of the continual increase of greenhouse gas, the climate change is getting faster and threatening our water resources, food safety, and ecosystems.
-Pollution of air, water, soils and noise pollution are increasing sanitary risks.
+Because of the continual increase of greenhouse gas, the climate change is getting faster and threatening our water resources, food safety, and ecosystems.
+Pollution of air, water, soils, and noise pollution are increasing sanitary risks.